-vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is regular in depositing undisputed statutory dues, including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and service tax and other material statutory dues, as applicable, with the appropriate authorities.

-Also refer note 26 c) to the financial statements regarding management's assessment on certain matters relating to provident fund.

-(b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of incometax, service-tax, duty of customs, duty of excise which have not been deposited on account of any dispute.
-The particulars of dues of sales tax and value added tax as at March 31, 2020 which have not been deposited on account of a dispute, are as follows:
+- vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of property and water tax to Nagarpalika Parishad (refer Note 22 (b) of the financial statements) and Income Tax, though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including provident fund, employees' state insurance, sales tax, service tax, duty of customs. - duty of excise, value added tax, cess, goods and service tax and other material statutory dues, as applicable, with the appropriate authorities.
+Also refer note 26(c) to the financial statements regarding management's assessment on certain matters relating to provident fund. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of incometax, service-tax, duty of customs, duty of excise which have not been deposited on account of any dispute.
+The particulars of dues of sales tax, and value added tax as at March 31, 2021 which have not been deposited on account of a dispute, are as follows: